Blue Carbon

 Blue carbon is the carbon stored in coastal and marine ecosystems.
 Coastal ecosystems are very productive and provide essential ecosystem services, such as coastal protection from storms and nursery grounds for fish.
 Coastal ecosystems also take up and store carbon from the atmosphere and the oceans, with much of the carbon being stored in sediments beneath coastal vegetation communities.

-Through the process of restoring these communities, we are aiming to improve this ecosystem’s capacity to sequester carbon and also improve habitat to make the coastline more resilient to natural events.
-We will be working across 65 ha of temperate saltmarsh community, plus revegetating and remediating area on the surrounding land.
+Through the process of restoring these communities, we improved this ecosystem’s capacity to sequester carbon and also improved habitat to make the coastline more resilient to natural events.
+We worked across 65 ha of temperate saltmarsh community, plus works to revegetate and remediate surrounding areas.

 As a demonstration project, we’re aiming to learn about how restoration efforts impact on the ability of the saltmarsh to capture and store carbon as well as understand the diverse environmental and social benefits of blue carbon ecosystem restoration.